merrvve/astro-on-scroll-reveal/README.md

 - In this example, the first heading (`Hello`) animates immediately when it appears, while the second heading (`World!`) starts its animation 300ms later. (`Text`) and (`Another Text`) animates with the style of swing-in-left animation with corresponding delays.

-This structured approach should make it easier to follow the guide and implement the `OnScrollReveal` component effectively.